daddyshortlegs/daddyshortlegs.github.io/_posts/2021-01-25-ui-testing.md

 It makes sense doesn’t it?
 We write apps with heavy amounts of UI, so performing a manual regression test is time consuming and error prone.
 A fellow Smith once had the following sage advice:

-'Never send a human to do a machine's job'
+*Never send a human to do a machine's job*

 So the desire is to automate it to save time and effort.
 There’s no shortage of tools around that claim to make it easy and with next to no technical skills.
 These are companies that want to sell you something so of course would say that.
 Whilst initially easy, maintainability is likely to be an issue.